papb/cypress-documentation/content/faq/questions/dashboard-faq.md

 Dashboard.

 However, it will make your Dashboard subject to the limitations of your new plan.
-For example, downgrading to the _Seed_ plan will limit data retention to 30 days and test results to 500 per billing period.
+For example, downgrading to the _Free_ plan will limit data retention to 30 days and test results to 500 per billing period.

 ## <Icon name="angle-right"></Icon> What happens once I reach the test results limit?